MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 Defender for Identity supports the following DSA options:

-- **gMSA** (Recommended).
+- **Group Managed Service Account gMSA** (Recommended).
 Provides a more secure deployment and password management.
 Active Directory manages the creation and rotation of the account's password, just like a computer account's password, and you can control how often the account's password is changed.

     gMSA requires extra setup steps.